Continued distance learning due to pandemic has school supply stores helping families as homes remain classrooms

-At St. Genevieve School in Panorama City, a private school that has already started its school year, they are distance learning via Zoom.
+At St. Genevieve School in Panorama City, a private school that has already started its school year, students are distance learning via Zoom.
 That presents a unique challenge for teachers.

-"There's some frustration cause we have to use zoom and some people don't know how to use the break out room or remind texting and all these others apps that we're trying to figure out how to use," said teacher Samantha Fanelli.
+"There's some frustration because we have to use Zoom and some people don't know how to use the break out room or remind texting and all these others apps that we're trying to figure out how to use," said teacher Samantha Fanelli.

 Continued distance learning due to pandemic has school supply stores helping families as homes remain classrooms